deya-eldeen/blog/_posts/post/2021/2021-11-01-swift-keywords.md

 A reserved word is **a term designated by the programming language that cannot be used as an identifier**.
 This restriction is a syntactic rule that helps prevent conflicts and ambiguities in the code.

+As detailed in [Swift Lexical Structure](https://swiftbydeya.com/swift-lexical-structure/), these reserved words are integral to the language's syntax and functionality.
+For convenience, all lists of reserved words provided below are arranged alphabetically, facilitating quick and easy reference.

 <!--more-->

 {%